 In Cuba, they called him Papa.
 You’d find him fishing for marlins or drinking whiskey or daiquiris in a local watering hole.
-He’d do the same in Key West.
+He would do the same in Key West.

 In East Africa, you’d find him big game hunting, the concluding photograph captured with the legend kneeling above a lion or antelope.